silesiacoin/AWSEVM/README.md

 Some key features may not be compatible in Windows environment

 ## Getting started
+### You need to copy static content of dist, to be able to build whole application
+`cp ./terra/static.go.dist ./terra/static.go`
+After this please run in root of this project:
+`go run ./builder/main.go`
+It will create static files that will be output from terraform

 ### Development mode
 To run project locally type:
 `bin/run`

 ### Test